Vered Birmaher Cohen, MD

 As one of the very few of psychiatrists in the area that speaks Spanish, she has also pursued her interest in Latino health by working to partner with local pediatricians and organizations to provide mental health care for Spanish-speakers.

-Dr. Cohen is co-founder of The Via Center, PC where she currently focuses on child, adolescent and young adult mental health issues.
+Dr. Cohen is the owner of The Via Center, PC where she currently focuses on child, adolescent and young adult mental health issues.